-- evaluated the work of management's expert, being the Appointed Actuary, including his professional competence, capability and objectivity - evaluated whether actuarial methodologies were consistent with those in the industry and in the prior year - assessed the reasonableness of assumptions selected by management in the estimation of the liabilities by comparing them with our expectations based on experience, current trends and benchmarks - considered relevant documentation regarding management's review procedures and findings, in particular with respect to reasonableness checks performed on the underlying policyholder data.
+- evaluated the work of management's expert, being the Appointed Actuary, including his professional competence, capability and objectivity - evaluated whether actuarial methodologies were consistent with recognised practices and the prior year - assessed the reasonableness of assumptions selected by management in the estimation of the gross liabilities, reinsurance and other recoveries on outstanding claims by comparing them with our expectations based on experience, current trends and benchmarks, and our own industry knowledge - reviewed any new or significant insurance treaties and terms, with particular focus on risks reinsured and the reinsurance arrangements.

-Information other than the financial statements and auditor's report The Directors are responsible for the annual report.
-Our opinion on the financial statements does not cover the other information included in the annual report and we do not express any form of assurance conclusion on the other information.
+Information other than the financial statements and auditor's report

+The Directors are responsible for the annual report.
+Our opinion on the financial statements does not cover the other information included in the annual report and we do not, express any form of assurance conclusion on the other information.